ColdFusion Session Fixation

-I usually see session fixation vulnerabilities with Java web applications.
-Just recently I found a ColdFusion application vulnerable to session fixation.
-This nasty security hole greatly increases the risk that legitimate sessions will be hijacked.
 Both HP WebInspect and Burp Pro's active scanner failed to find this vulnerability.
-Testing for session fixation is quite easy to do, so I ran a quick test for it manually, and I'm very glad I did.
+Testing for session fixation is quite easy to do, so I ran a quick test for it manually.

-When testing for session fixation, I like to use two different browsers: IE and Firefox.
-If the login page for an application is https://someapp.com/login, my test for session fixation consists of the following steps:
+When testing for session fixation, I normally use two different browsers: IE and Firefox in this example.
+If the login page for an application is https://someapp.com/login, testing for session fixation consists of the following steps:

 - 1. Launch Firefox and navigate directly to the login page.

 2. Inspect the cookie(s) assigned by the application.
-For a Java web app, a JSESSIONID cookie is normally set.
-In the case of ColdFusion, CFID and CFTOKEN cookies are typically set.
+For a Java web app, a JSESSIONID cookie will normally be set.
+In the case of ColdFusion, you normally see CFID and CFTOKEN cookies.

 3. Copy the session ID from the cookie.